alchemyplatform/rundler/CONTRIBUTING.md

 ### Submitting a bug report

-When filing a new bug report in the issue tracker, you will be presented with a basic form to fill out.
+When filing a new bug report in the [issue tracker][gh-issues], you will be presented with a basic form to fill out.

 If you believe that you have uncovered a bug, please fill out the form to the best of your ability.
 Do not worry if you cannot answer every detail, just fill in what you can.
 Contributors will ask follow-up questions if something is unclear.